TABIBeck/HW10-TSP-project-p2/README.md

 # HW10-TSP-project-p2

 This project is a collaboration between Tiago Beck and Mollie Boor.
-We used Eitan's implementation of the Cities class and his tsp.cc file.
+We used Eitan's implementation of the Cities class and his tsp.cc file, with the addition of a randomized search function.
+To test our randomized search, we used our solution from the first part of the project.

 The project can be constructed using the included makefile.
 The makefile also includes a command for copying to patty.